mshuffett/dotfiles/README.markdown

 - replace ack with ag?
 - come up with better solution to dependencies
 - possibly evaluate some of the other dotfiles frameworks
+- fix permissions for instalation
+- fix changing zsh to default